-All I want is to build and strength in my core, my spine, feel relaxed... oh and have a body to die for – easy right?
-So which do I do – do I become a yogi or join the latest hip pilates studio?
+All I want is to build and strengthen my core, my spine, feel relaxed... oh and have a body to die for – easy right?
+So which do I do – do I become a yogi or join the latest hip Pilates studio?

 Yoga: Is a life philosophy encompassing ethics and spirituality, as well as a series of poses intended to restore wellbeing, promote flexibility and boost vitality.

 Pilates: Uses concentration and breathing to create a mind-body connection, but there is no spiritual element and the discipline is unashamedly a series of exercises focused on the core, abdominals, lower back and legs.